ackasaber/competitive/README.md

 ## Running the code

 The online judges restrict solutions to a single file per solution.
-Therefore there is no inter-file structure of any kind and the code is just an Eclipse project with a bunch of files.
-The only structure is by the task origin.
+I do not adhere to this strategy completely in this repository.
+General-purpose classes are being reused between different solutions, for example, the class `IntStack` that is omnipresent in simple graph problem solutions.
+Generally the solutions are grouped by the task origin.
 Any particular solution can be run in Eclipse by pressing Alt+Shift+X, J with the solution Java file focused.

 Note that while the classes are placed in packages, the online judges don't support it, so sending the solution would require deleting the package declaration line.

-JDK 21 was used, but not necessarily its newest features.
+If a general-purpose class is being used, copy-paste it as a static inner class into the solution class.

+The solutions were written for JDK 21, but should generally be compatible with the earlier JDK versions.

+There is supplementary code for task investigation.
+It's placed in a sub-package near the corresponding task solution.
 Supplementary code for one of the tasks requires the SWT project opened in Eclipse.
 See the [official instructions](https://www.eclipse.org/swt/eclipse.php)